RedisLabs/redislabs-docs/content/rs/databases/active-active/planning.md

 Several Redis modules are compatible with Active-Active databases.
 Find the list of [compatible Redis modules]({{< relref "/modules/enterprise-capabilities.md" >}}).
 {{< note >}}
-Starting with v6.2.18, you can now index, query, and perform full-text searches of nested JSON documents in Active-Activate databases, by combining RedisJSON and RediSearch.
+Starting with v6.2.18, you can index, query, and perform full-text searches of nested JSON documents in Active-Active databases by combining RedisJSON and RediSearch.
 {{< /note >}}

 ## Limitations